-All observations use standard 6 pointing tiles with two jitters at each pointing.
-All OBs are assumed to be less than 1 hour in duration.
-The typical OB outlined below lasts around 50 minutes.
-Shorter OBs are possible by reducing the number of tiles per OB.
-Based on VDFS WFCAM experience in order to make a robust estimate of the sky a minimum of two tiles are required per filter even at high galactic latitude.
-If two tiles per waveband combined with the multi-band per OB requirement is set as a minimum requirement the VHS-ATLAS and VHS-GPS OBs length can be reduced to around 30mins, The trade-off in schedulability versus quality of the science products will need to be determined.
+Concatenated groups of OB with two tiles in multiple wavebands have an estimated elapsed duration in the range 1000 to 2000 seconds although this uncertain due the uncertainties in the observing overheads.
+Shorter groups of concatenated OBs are possible by reducing the number of adjcent tiles per concatenated OB.

+Based on VDFS WFCAM experience in order to make a robust estimate of the sky a minimum of two tiles are required per filter.
+If the two-tile per concatenated OB requirement is relaxed shorter blocks of concatenated OBS will result.
+The trade-off in schedulability versus quality of the science products will need to be determined.

-VHS-ATLAS: 4 tiles in 2 wavebands per 1 hour OB The total integration time per waveband is 60 secs in four wavebands; Y, J, H,K. Normally four adjacent tiles in RA on the same Dec stripe will be observed consecutively in the same filter in each OB.
-The filter will then be changed and two of the filters observed within the same OB.
-OBs will either contain observations in YJ or HK.
-The order of the filters will always be YJ.
-In the case of HK OBs the order will either be HK or KH as described below.
+VHS-ATLAS; 2 adjacent tiles in 2 wavebands The total integration time per waveband is 60 seconds in each of four wavebands; Y, J, H,K. Normally 2 adjacent tiles in RA on the same Dec stripe will be observed consecutively in the same filter.
+The filter will then be changed and two of the filters observed via concatenated OBs.
+Concatenated groups of OBs will either contain observations in YJ or HK.
+The order of the fYJ filters will always be YJ.
+The order of the filters in the HK concatenated OBs will either be $HK_s$ or $K_sH$ to take advantage of the fact that $K_s$ can be observed during astronomical twilight. i.e $K_s$ will be observed before H in evening twilight and H will be observed before $K_s$ in morning twilight.

-VHS-DES; 2 tiles in 3 wavebands per 1 hour OB The total integration time per waveband is 120 secs in three wavebands; J, H,K. Normally two adjacent tiles in RA on the same Dec stripe will be observed consecutively in the same filter in each OB.
-The filter will then be changed and all 3 filters observed within the same OB.
-The order of the filters will either be JHK_s or KHJ as described below.
+VHS-DES; 2 tiles and 1 or 2 concatenated wavebands The total integration time per waveband is 120 secs in three wavebands; J, H,K. Normally two adjacent tiles in RA on the same Dec stripe will be observed consecutively in the same filter in concatenated OBs.
+The H and K observations shall be concatenated to minimise the effects of variability and to identify moving objects.
+The order of the filters in the HK concatened OBs will either be $HK_s$ or $K_sK$ to take advantage of the fact that $K_s$ can be observed during astronomical twilight.
+The HK and J observations should be observed within 1 month.

-VHS-GPS; 5 tiles in 2 wavebands per 1 hour OB The total integration time per waveband is 60 secs in two wavebands; J, K. Normally five adjacent tiles will be observed consecutively in the same filter in each OB.
-The filter will then be changed and the second filters observed for the 5 tiles within the same OB.
-The order of the filters will either be JK or KJ as described below.
+VHS-GPS; 2 tiles in 2 wavebands The total integration time per waveband is 60 secs in two wavebands; J, K. Two adjacent tiles will be observed consecutively in the same filter in each group of concatenated OBs.
+The order of the filters will either be JK or KJ in order to take advantage of the fact that K can be observed during astronomical twilight.
+In regions of high stellar density and or regions with large spatial variations linked offset-OBs may be required to determine the sky background.
+In the early stages of VHS we will attempt to avoid such regions.

-2.2.2 Order of wavebands within an OB
+2.2.2 Order of wavebands for OBs and concatenated OBs